-And so to put an end to Colin the Carp’s mutterings, she finally decided to ask Bertie to tell the story.
-As she feared, Bertie looked a little sad when he remembered the good old days before he was turned into a frog: “Oh dear, he sniffed, “Those were such happy times.
+So to put an end to Colin the Carp’s mutterings, she finally decided to ask Bertie to tell the story.
+As she feared, Bertie looked a little sad when he remembered the good old days before he was turned into a frog.
+“Oh dear,” he sniffed.
+“Those were such happy times.
 We used to have chocolate cake every afternoon for tea, and I had a whole palace full of toys.”
-And then he croaked bravely, “But of course it wasn’t all play you know.
+Then he croaked bravely, “But of course it wasn’t all play, you know.
 Princes have work to do.”

-At this point, Colin the Carp interupted rather rudely, “He’s just making it up,” he said.
+At this point, Colin the Carp interrupted rather rudely.
+“He’s just making it up,” he said.
 “Anyone with half a brain knows that dragons don’t exist.”

 “Oh, yes they do,” said Bertie.